About

 Schirle's relationship with drawing began in childhood, but it was during his senior year of high school that he began the formal study of the figure from life.
 This early commitment to observational drawing established the foundation for everything that followed.
 After graduating, he enrolled at the Los Angeles Academy of Figurative Art, where his talent caught the attention of his instructor, who hired him to work at a videogame studio at the age of 22.
 This opportunity marked the beginning of a nearly twenty-year career in the entertainment industry.

-Seeking to deepen his understanding of classical technique, Schirle traveled to Italy to study at the Florence Academy of Art, where he refined his approach to drawing and furthered his technical mastery.
-He then returned to work in the film industry as both a concept artist and visual effects artist, contributing his skills to numerous productions.
-Yet throughout these decades in entertainment, Schirle never abandoned his first love: he maintained a dedicated painting practice, working in his studio during every available hour, developing the body of personal work that would eventually define his career.
+Seeking to deepen his understanding of classical technique, Schirle traveled to Italy to study briefly at the Florence Academy of Art, where he refined his approach to drawing and furthered his technical approach.
+He then returned to work in the film industry as both a concept artist and visual effects artist, contributing his skills to numerous large productions.
+Throughout these decades in entertainment, Schirle continued his painting practice for the love of it.

 Collections